Works

 Correction

-1975.
-A long, dense novel, the review of which by George Steiner in the Times Literary Supplement first brought Bernhard's name to prominence in the UK and USA.
+rom the review that first brought Bernhard's name to prominence in the UK and US.

 Yes